You Don’t Say

 By Beverly Hicks Burch

-Versie Allman Hicks was born in Cherokee County, North Carolina in 1903.
-She was that mix of Irish, German and yes, they say Cherokee that floats in my DNA…she certainly looked the part of Native American.
+Versie Allman born in Cherokee County, North Carolina in 1903.
+She was that mix of Irish, German and some say Cherokee.
+She certainly looked the part of Native American.
 Once when my son was very young, pre-school age, he rode with my dad from Birmingham up to Maryville, Tennessee to visit Mamaw.
 When they got home, I asked him what he thought of her.
 He thought a moment and replied, “She reminded me of one of those Presidents.”

 What?
 I had heard a lot of words used to describe Mamaw, but Presidential was not one of them.